hyperjump-io/browser/README.md

 document.
 The value of the `$ref` property should be a URL defined as a JSON string.

-When the "value" is an object with a `$ref` property, this should result in a redirect to the URL defined by the `$ref`.
+When the "value" is an object with a `$ref` property, it should be like following a link to the URL defined by the `$ref`.
+It's a little like an iframe in HTML.

-Unlike JSON Reference draft-03, properties adjacent to a `$ref` property are not ignored, but they are often shadowed.
-In the example above, when we request `/example#/aaa/bbb` we get `222`, but if we're iterating over each of the properties in the response, when we get to `/example#/aaa` we get redirected to `/foo` and `/aaa/bbb` is never reached.

-Implementations are discouraged from inlining referenced documents.
-Inlining is possible, but there are issues that we won't get into here.
+It's a document within a document.

+When the "value" is an object with an "$id" property, it should be interpreted as a separate JSON Reference document embedded in the document.
+The `$id` is equivalent to `$ref` if the `$ref` were followed and inlined into the document.
+This is a little like the HTTP/2 server push feature.
+It's sending additional documents with the request because we know the client is just going to request those documents next.

+The JSON Pointer fragment is not aware of the semantics of the `$ref` and `$id` keywords.
+Therefore, it is possible to point to values that don't make sense for a JSON Reference document.
+In the example above, we can request `/example#/aaa/bbb` and get `222` even though `/example#/aaa` is a reference.
+We allow this because we don't want JSON Pointer implementations to have to be aware of JSON Reference, but doing things like this is highly discouraged and will cause problems when inlining documents with `$id`.